-6.14 In exceptional circumstances, such as to ensure accreditation of a programme of study by a Professional, Regulatory or Statutory Body (PSRB), Programme Specific Regulations may be approved at the discretion of the Senate, or a nominated body acting on its behalf.
+6.14 In exceptional circumstances, such as to ensure accreditation of a programme of study by a PSRB, Programme Specific Regulations may be approved at the discretion of the Senate, or a nominated body acting on its behalf.
 The relevant programme specification will detail any Specific Regulations approved for that programme.